auth0/Lock.swift/MIGRATION.md

 - [ ] Remember me like feature using TouchID
 - [ ] Universal Link support for browser based Auth
 - [ ] Improved UI Styling
+- [ ] Bundle more i18n translation in Lock.framework